 National Service Project

-Every two years, the AMA-MSS chooses a National Service Project (NSP) theme around which to focus its community service activities.
-Healthier Life Steps, based on the AMA Healthier Life Steps™ program was selected as the NSP theme in 2009 and 2011.
-Given the continuing importance of this issue, the theme has been extended until June 2014.
+Every two years, the AMA-MSS selects a National Service Project (NSP) theme around which to focus its community service activities.
+Improving Health Outcomes Together was selected as the NSP theme for 2014-2016.

-Over the course of the next two years, medical students from AMA medical student sections at medical schools across the country will organize events aimed at educating their communities' residents about key health behaviors, promoting community health activities, and encouraging patients to discuss healthy life styles with their physicians.
-Medical students will also encourage their peers to lead healthier life styles, themselves, so that they can provide a good example of healthy living to their future patients.
+Over the course of the next two years, medical students from AMA medical student sections at medical schools across the country will organize events aimed at increasing awareness of diabetes prevention and cardiovascular health.
+They will promote community health activities and encouraging patients to discuss healthy life styles with their physicians.

 Each local section is encouraged to organize at least one NSP event each academic year.
 Additionally, each AMA-MSS Region is encouraged to hold an NSP-related service community service event in conjunction with its annual region meeting.

 Please contact the AMA-MSS with any questions and for advice on how you can become involved.

 - 1998-2000: Organ &Tissue Donation

 - 2006-2009: Covering the Uninsured & Protecting Access to Care